 Way of observing

-After taking bath pray to the Auspicious and Graceful Lord Shiva.
+After taking a bath, pray to the Auspicious and Graceful Lord Shiva.
 Anointing the Lord with panchAmRitam and other pleasant substances, hail the Lord offering bilva leaves.
 During the day don’t take any solid food.
-U can take Milk/ buttermilk/ fruit juice/ fruits .
-After 6’o clock in the evening pray to Lord Shiva and break ur fast and eat normal solid food (avoid onions and garlic) .
-Your fasting should start from 12 in the midnight and ends at in the evening on monday.
+U can take Milk/ buttermilk/ fruit juice/ fruits.
+After 6’o clock in the evening prayers to Lord Shiva and break ur fast and eat normal solid food (avoid onions and garlic).
+Your fasting should start from 12 in the midnight and ends in the evening on Monday.
 It is believed that one who fasts on all Monday of Shravan has all prayers from the heart answered.
 It is not necessary to undergo rigid practices.
 Even for this fast, different people may have different practises….e.g. some people may not have buttermilk or some may have specific mantras to be chanted.
-You can follow whatever gives you a peace of mind.
+You can follow whatever gives you peace of mind.

 Each day in the month of Shravan has a special significance and has its own ritual.

 - Monday: is the day of Lord Shiva worship.